 that close to one in five people living in towns, cities and megacities across the world do not have access to a safe, basic toilet?
 Around 600 million urban dwellers only have access to crowded communal toilets - or in most cases, pits anor bucket latrines - that mostly lack hygiene, safety and privacy altogether.

-Another 100 million people don’t even have access to these basic pits at all and are forced to perform their deeds out in the open, in the midst of bustling neighbourhoods.
+Another 100 million people don’t even have access to these basic pits at all and are forced to perform their deeds out in the open, in the midst of bustling neighborhoods.
 Some use the so-called ‘flying toilet’, nothing more than a plastic bag to collect human waste.
 No relaxation and three-day-old newspapers like you’re used to!
 So, instead of just providing you with recycled toilet paper, we try to amplify our impact on different levels!
 50% of our profit travels straight to West Africa, to create a closed sustainable - and economical - sanitation loop, called: The Good Toilet Foundation.
 In this blog we want to take you to Accra, Ghana.
 Curious?
 Let’s go!
 Welcome to Ghana

 When you step out of the plane and onto the African soil, the warm air touches your face and you smell the mix of spices and smoking fire tickling your nostrils.
 Welcome to Accra, the vibrant capital of Ghana!
 Accra is nestled along the coast of the Atlantic Ocean.
 With 2,5 million inhabitants, it is the biggest city in the country.
 When you drive through the urban jungle, you cannot stop watching the life unfolding itself from behind those car windows.
 The hustle, bustle and activity on the street: steaming street food, women wrapped in colorful fabrics, pregnant goats hopping around and children that joyfully scream while chasing each other.

 You’ll also see the well maintained roads with waving palm trees on the side, sky high buildings and fancy, shining cars.
 Ghana is one of the leading countries in economic growth in Africa, primarily because of their natural wealth, rich soils, and the fact that they were the first country in Sub-Saharan Africa to gain independence after Western colonisation.
 But, Ghana’s economy is not the only thing growing; the gap between rich and poor is painfully expanding.
 While some city dwellers sit on the most fancy, royal toilet seats, many don’t have access to much more than an unhygienic latrine pit and unsafe drinking water.
 This is where the Good Toilet Foundation - and your money - come in!
-From toilet paper to toilet buildings.
+From toilet paper to toilet buildings

 If we have to start somewhere, it would be the toilet itself.
 A safe and clean place where community members can do what’s got to be done.
 As The Good Toilet Foundation, we don’t simply put a toilet building somewhere and fly back home while patting ourselves on the back.
 Rather, our toilet building is the beginning of a chain, of a sustainable loop.
-Together with local parties like WASHKing, we look at what is needed and where it is needed - such as primary schools or deprived neighbourhoods.
+Together with local parties like WASHKing, we look at what is needed and where it is needed - such as primary schools or deprived neighborhoods.
 WASHKing

 manufactures, supplies and installs environmental-friendly biodigester toilets.
 These toilets are built by Ghanaian artisans by using regionally available materials.
 And this is just the beginning!
 From poo to power!